GfavourBraimah/Web_Monitoring/README.md

 # Web Monitoring Stack

+This project is a simple web application I set up to practice monitoring, troubleshooting, and alerting.
+I deployed a small Python/Flask web app with two endpoints – one for normal requests and one for health checks.
+Then I connected it with Prometheus and Grafana to collect and visualize metrics.

+For example, Prometheus scrapes data like the number of HTTP requests, response times, and error rates.
+Grafana then shows those metrics on a live dashboard.
+To simulate real-world traffic, I wrote a script that sends repeated HTTP requests so I can see how the system behaves under load.

+If the app slows down or errors increase, I can immediately see it on Grafana and even configure alerts.
+This aligns directly with Moniepoint’s role because it shows my ability to research, diagnose, and troubleshoot issues quickly using metrics and logs.
+It’s basically a small-scale version of how you’d monitor critical financial applications

 This project provides a simple web monitoring stack using Flask, Prometheus, and Grafana.
 It allows you to monitor a demo web application and visualize metrics.

 ## Project Structure